siom79/japicmp/README.md

 are appended to the classpath before the ones from the enclosing pom.xml.

 The maven plugin produces the two files `japicmp.diff` and `japicmp.xml` within the directory `${project.build.directory}/japicmp` of your artifact.
+If you run the plugin multiple times within the same module using the &lt;executions&gt; element, the reports are named after the execution id.

 Alternatively it can be used inside the `<reporting/>` tag in order to be invoked by the [maven-site-plugin](https://maven.apache.org/plugins/maven-site-plugin/) and therewith to be integrated into the site report:

 ```